Lithuania ethnicities map | True Lithuania

 Poles come second (6,65%), mostly concentrated in Southeast Lithuania, including Vilnius.
 Russians are third at 5,88% with their liveliest communities in cities.

-Fourth largest ethnicity in Lithuania are the Belarusians (1,2%), the fifth are the Ukrainians (0,55%).
-Together with the other ethnicities of former Soviet Union these two are sometimes labeled Russophones and are also concentrated primarily in the cities.
+The fourth largest ethnicity in Lithuania was the Belarusians (1,2%), though by now they are certainly surpassed by Ukrainians (0,55% before the Russo-Ukrainian war, likely ~3% today).
+Together with the other ethnicities of the former Soviet Union, these two are concentrated primarily in the cities.

 Other traditional minorities in Lithuania are the Jews, Germans, Tatars, Latvians, Karaims and Gypsies, each of them dating to 14th-15th centuries but consisting of 0,1% or less population today.